This article contains the information needed to use NetScaler to load balance two or more StoreFront servers.

-4. On the Certificates tab, bind the SSL certificate you imported earlier.
+4. On the Certificates tab, bind the server certificate you imported earlier.

-5. Bind the CA certificate used to sign the SSL certificate you imported earlier and any other CAs that might be part of the PKI chain of trust.
+5. Bind the CA certificate used to sign the server certificate you imported earlier and any other CAs that might be part of the PKI chain of trust.

 1. Log onto the NetScaler management GUI.